 What Is Fluoride?

 Toothpaste contains fluoride, which can be toxic in large doses.
 Fluoride is an important mineral for keeping teeth healthy, but it can also cause harm when ingested in high quantities.
-When taken internally, fluoride can cause a range of symptoms from nausea to confusion and even hallucinations.
-While the amount of fluoride found in toothpaste is unlikely to cause any significant harm when swallowed, combining it with other ingredients like orange peel may increase the risk for adverse effects.
+When taken internally, fluoride can cause a range of symptoms from nausea to confusion, and even hallucinations.
+Fluoride found in toothpaste is unlikely to cause any significant harm when swallowed; however, combining it with other ingredients like orange peel increases the risk for adverse effects

 Orange Peel and Its Psychedelic Effects When Combined With Fluoride

 Orange peel may have intense psychoactive properties if you add toothpaste and keep it in the sun.
 These compounds are known to produce a range of effects, such as altered mental states.
-People can trip for a whole day, some even claim that the effect can even reach 19 hours.
-I’ve heard some say it’s organic.
+People say they can trip for a whole day, with an estimated span up to 19 hours.
+We’ve heard some say it’s organic.
 Positive?
 Well, not really if you’re letting yourself eat chemical toothpaste.

 Safety Concerns

-It is important to note that going for toothpaste and orange LSD can be incredibly unsafe.
-The combination may lead to a bad overdose, extreme intoxication, or worse— human death.
-It is also important to consider the legal implications associated with circulating unsafe substances (not to mention keeping them within the range of kids) as a recreational drug, since possession of illegal drugs can carry hefty penalties in certain jurisdictions.
-For these reasons, it is highly advised against attempting this combination for recreational purposes or any other reason whatsoever.
+Toothpaste and orange LSD can be incredibly unsafe.
+The combination may lead to a bad overdose, extreme intoxication, or worse – death.
+You should also consider the legal implications if you plan to share your creation.
+It is highly advised against attempting this combination for recreational purposes or any other reason whatsoever.

-So that’s the news, my friends.
-I hope we’ve put it forward as simply as possible.
+So that’s the news, friends.
+We hope we’ve put it forward as simply as possible.
 Toothpaste and orange LSD if you please!
-Stay safe, and don’t kill yourselves!
+Stay safe out there!

 Similar Posts: